 It certainly has the classic look, with its walnut and blued steel.
 A nice little feature of this rifle is the fact that it ejects spent cartridges downward, in stead of up.
 The idea is that your face will be protected from gasses or flying debris when firing.
 The reality might be though that the sizzling hot cartridge ends up going down your shirt sleeve!

-If you are looking for a rifle that you can mount a scope on and that is very precise, then this is probably not the best 22 rifle for you.
+If you are looking for a rifle that you can mount a scope on and that is very precise, then this is probably not the right 22 rifle for you.
 It is a bit pricey and is more for folks that want a “classical” gun.

 The Germans know how to make solid pieces of engineering wonder, and the Anschutz rifles are no exception.